 Cautious investor

-If you prefer a steadier experience when it comes to investing, you might feel more comfortable with an approach where changes in value are usually small and gradual.
+If you prefer more limited movement when it comes to investing, you might align with an approach where changes in value are generally less pronounced.

 What this might mean for you

-You might prefer investment options where values tend to move gently over time, helping you stay relaxed about short‑term changes.
-A steadier pace may make it easier to stay focused on your long‑term plans.
+You might prefer investment options where values may move less sharply over time.
+A pace that is usually small and gradual may make it easier to stay focused on your medium to long-term plans.

 Feeling reassured by lower movement